yam-ai/yamconv/README.md

 CREATE INDEX IF NOT EXISTS text_id_index ON labels (text_id);
 ```

-The `texts` table contains the text contents using the `text` field and
+The `texts` table contains the text contents in the `text` field,
-each row is uniquely identified by field `id`.
+and each row is uniquely identified by the `id` field.
-The `labels` table contains all labels in the `label` field.
+The `labels` table contains the labels in the `label` field.
-Each row has a foreign key field `text_id` that links the label to the text in the `texts` table,
+Each row has a `text_id` foreign key that links the label to the text in the `texts` table,
-which is classified with that label.
+where the text is classified with the label.
-In other words, each row in `text` is associated with zero or more rows in `labels`.
+In other words, each row in `texts` is associated with zero or more rows in `labels`.

 ## Profesional services

 If you need any supporting resources or consultancy services from YAM AI Machinery, please find us at:

 * https://www.yam.ai